 She was nominated for Premier's Award for Excellence in the Arts for 2018.
 In 2017, she was nominated for the GG's Persons Case Award.
 Ralitsa has recorded many highly-acclaimed albums, including “Ballad of the North”, an album featuring music

 by Canadian female composers and distributed by SOCAN to 135 radio stations worldwide.
-Her CD, “Aboriginal Inspirations” featuring Grammy nominee Ron Korb is promoted nationally and internationally by the Canadian Music Centre and NAXOS.
+Her CD, “Aboriginal Inspirations” featuring Grammy winner Ron Korb is promoted nationally and internationally by the Canadian Music Centre and NAXOS.
 She is

 currently working on two solo violin CDs, one in collaboration with Centrediscs and Sinfonia Toronto featuring violin concertos by Canadian composers and a CD with music by Latin American composers.
 Since 2015, Ralitsa performs annual recitals in the Senate